 Gypsnow is a powdered gypsum plaster that's terrific for faking objects—concrete, cinder blocks, bricks—that are lightweight, fragile, and will be destroyed on camera.
-The light weight and fraility of cured Gypsnow make it exceptionally safe to destroy around talent and crew.
+The light weight and frailty of cured Gypsnow make it exceptionally safe to break up around talent and crew.

 Able to be molded into any configuration, once hardened Gypsnow is easy to carve, cut, or shape.